netbymatt/ws4kp/README.md

 * [ws4channels](https://github.com/rice9797/ws4channels) A Dockerized Node.js application to stream WeatherStar 4000 data into Channels DVR using Puppeteer and FFmpeg.

 ## Customization
 A hook is provided as `/server/scripts/custom.js` to allow customizations to your own fork of this project, without accidentally pushing your customizations back upstream to the git repository.
-An sample file is provided at `/server/scripts/custom.sample.js` and should be renamed to `custom.js` activate it.
+A sample file is provided at `/server/scripts/custom.sample.js` and should be renamed to `custom.js` activate it.

 ## Issue reporting and feature requests